-As described in detail, the AD7265 has two power-down modes, partial power-down and full power-down.
-This section explains the power-up time required when coming out of either of these modes.
-Note that the power-up times, as explained in this section, apply with the recommended capacitors in place on the $D{\text{CAP}}A$ and $D{\text{CAP}}B$ pins.
+As described in detail, the AD7266 has two power-down modes, partial power-down and full power-down.
+This section deals with the power-up time required when coming out of either of these modes.
+It should be noted that the power-up times, as explained in this section, apply with the recommended capacitors in place on the $D{\text{CAP}}A$ and $D{\text{CAP}}B$ pins.

-To power up from full power-down (whether using an internal or external reference), approximately 1.5 ms should be allowed from the falling edge of \overline{CS} , shown as $t{POWER-UP2}$ in Figure 38.
+To power up from full power-down, approximately 1.5 ms should be allowed from the falling edge of \overline{CS} , shown as tpower-up2 in Figure 38.
 Powering up from partial power-down requires much less time.
-The power-up time from partial power-down is typically 1 μ s; however, if using the internal reference, then the AD7265 must be in partial power-down for at least 67 μ s in order for this power-up time to apply.
+The power-up time from partial power-down is typically 1 μ s; however, if using the internal reference, then the AD7266 must be in partial power-down for at least 67 μ s in order for this power-up time to apply.

-When power supplies are first applied to the AD7265, the ADC can power up in either of the power-down modes or normal mode.
-Because of this, it is best to allow a dummy cycle to elapse to ensure that the part is fully powered up before attempting a valid conversion.
+When power supplies are first applied to the AD7266, the ADC may power up in either of the power-down modes or normal mode.
+Because of this, it is best to allow a dummy cycle to elapse to ensure the part is fully powered up before attempting a valid conversion.
 Likewise, if it is intended to keep the part in the partial power-down mode immediately after the supplies are applied, then two dummy cycles must be initiated.
-The first dummy cycle must hold CS low until after the 10th SCLK falling edge (see Figure 34); in the second cycle, CS must be brought high before the 10th SCLK edge but after the second SCLK falling edge (see Figure 35).
+The first dummy cycle must hold $\overline{\text{CS}}$ low until after the 10th SCLK falling edge (see Figure 34); in the second cycle, $\overline{\text{CS}}$ must be brought high before the 10th SCLK edge but after the second SCLK falling edge (see Figure 35).
 Alternatively, if it is intended to place the part in full power-down mode when the supplies are applied, then three dummy cycles must be initiated.
 The first dummy cycle must hold CS low until after the 10th SCLK falling edge (see Figure 34); the second and third dummy cycles place the part in full power-down (see Figure 37).

-When supplies are applied to the AD7265, enough time must be allowed for any external reference to power up and charge the various reference buffer decoupling capacitors to their final values.
+Once supplies are applied to the AD7266, enough time must be allowed for any external reference to power up and charge the various reference buffer decoupling capacitors to their final values.